 How do I avoid coming across as spammy?

-Personalization is everything.
-Reference their specific complaint from the review—this shows you've done your homework.
-Keep your message short and focused on their problem, not your product features.
-Ask for a conversation, not a commitment.
-One thoughtful message is worth more than ten generic pitches.
+Reference their specific complaint — shows you've done homework.
+Keep messages short, focused on their problem.
+Ask for conversation, not commitment.
+One thoughtful message beats ten generic pitches.

 How often should I check competitor reviews for new leads?